marat-gainullin/mongo-client/README.md

 This will create mongo client `*.js` files in `src/WEB-INF/classes/platypus-js-mongo-client` folder

 ### Using bower package manager
-First of all you need [bower](https://bower.io) to be installed.
-Than you need install bower package manager.
+First of all you need [bower](https://bower.io) package manager to be installed.
+Than you need to install [bower-installer](https://www.npmjs.com/package/bower-installer).
 Than you need to create `bower.json` file in the root of your project and add the following there:
 ```
   "dependencies": {